 Governor Wolf: Manufacturer CryoConcepts Relocating and Consolidating Operations, Creating 61 New Jobs in Northampton County

-Harrisburg, PA – Governor Tom Wolf announced today that CryoConcepts, a manufacturer of portable cryosurgery and cryotherapy products, is relocating from their current facility in Bethlehem to a larger location in Forks Township.
+Governor Tom Wolf announced that CryoConcepts, a manufacturer of portable cryosurgery and cryotherapy products, is relocating from their current facility in Bethlehem to a larger location in Forks Township.
 The consolidation project will create at least 61 new jobs in Northampton County.

 “Having an innovative, pioneering company like CryoConcepts chose to grow their operations in Pennsylvania speaks volumes about our business environment and how it empowers companies to succeed and thrive here,” said Governor Tom Wolf.
 “It’s also a testament to the great work that the Governor’s Action Team has done throughout my administration to attract new businesses and also help keep companies like CryoConcepts in the commonwealth.”